Exit & Emergency Installation

 - Central battery systems have a single battery source.
 This makes testing and maintenance easier, but installation costs are higher and you need an entire room dedicated to housing batteries and charging equipment.

 Choose Confires for Emergency Lighting Design & Installation

-Confires has 30 years of experience providing emergency lighting and fire protection services to customers in New Jersey, Delaware, and Philadelphia.
+Confires has 30 years of experience providing emergency lighting and fire protection services to customers in New Jersey and Delaware.
 You can put your trust in our experienced team to design a highly functional, code-compliant emergency lighting system for your building or office.